phalcon-orphanage/docs/en/reference/micro.rst

     });

 The "get" method indicates that the associated HTTP method is GET.
-The route /say/hello/{name} also has a parameter {$name} that is passed directly to the route handler.
+The route /say/hello/{name} also has a parameter {$name} that is passed directly to the route handler (the anonymous function).
 Handlers are executed when a route is matched.
 A handler could be any callable item in the PHP userland.
-The following example shows how to defined different types of handlers:
+The following example shows how to define different types of handlers:

 .. code-block:: php